CARD: Channel Aligned Robust Blend Transformer for Time Series Forecasting: Model Architecture

 \subsection{Tokenization}

-We adopt the idea of pacifying (\citealt{nie2023a,zhang2023crossformer}) to convert the input time series into token tensor.
+We adopt the idea of patching (e.g., \citealt{nie2023a,zhang2023crossformer}) to convert the input time series into a token tensor.
 Let's denote $\bm{A} = [\bm{a}_{t-L+1},...,\bm{a}_t]\in\mathbbm{R}^{C\times L}$ as the input data matrix, $S$ and $P$ as stride and patch length respectively.
 We unfold the matrix $\bm{A}$ into the raw token tensor $\tilde{X}\in\mathbbm{R}^{C\times N\times P}$, where $N = \lfloor \frac{L-P}{S} + 1 \rfloor$.
-Here we convert the time series into several $P$ length segments and each raw token maintains part of the sequence level semantic information which makes the attention scheme more efficient compared to the vanilla point-wise counterpart.
+Here, we convert the time series into several $P$ length segments, and each raw token maintains part of the sequence-level semantic information, which makes the attention scheme more efficient compared to the vanilla point-wise counterpart.

-We then use a dense MLP layer $F_1: P\to d$, a extra token $\bm{\mathrm{cls}}\in\mathbbm{R}^{C\times d}$ and positional embedding $\bm{E}\in\mathbbm{R}^{C\times N\times d}$ to generate the token matrix as follows:
+We then use a dense MLP layer $F_1: P\to d$, a extra token $\bm{\mathrm{T}}_0\in\mathbbm{R}^{C\times d}$ and positional embedding $\bm{E}\in\mathbbm{R}^{C\times N\times d}$ to generate the token matrix as follows: